lensesio/stream-reactor/kafka-connect-cassandra/docs/index.rst

 In ``bulk`` mode the connector extracts the full table, no where clause is attached to the query.

-.note:: !
+.. note:: !
 Watch out with the poll interval.
 After each interval the bulk query will be executed again.

 Mappings